antoinepado/glitch_runner_rock/README.md

+The most up to date code is found in the [stand alone version](https://github.com/antoinepado/glitch_runner_standalone), for the time being this notebook will be kept as is but it is for educational purposes only and the validity of the simulation is not correct (reflectivity bugs found in previous McXtrace 1.7.1 version, wrong mosaicity and lattice spacing variability values ...).

 # Glitch runner SOLEIL ROCK

 This jupyter notebook aims to recreate the glitches found on SOLEIL's ROCK beamline.
 The picture below shows ROCK's I0 plots (in red) and the McXtrace plots (in blue) for their Si 111 short crystal.